 Lipari’s management team has extensive diamond development and operational expertise, which has helped grow the Company into South America’s largest diamond producer.
 Lipari is leveraging its experience to advance the development of the Tchiuzo and Tchegi-38 kimberlites in Angola, where there is potential for world-class diamond mines.

-All of the natural diamond production from Lipari’s operations are produced and exported in accordance with the Kimberley Process Certification Scheme (“KPCS”) which imposes strict requirements on producers to enable them to certify their shipments of rough diamonds as “conflict-free” and prevent illegally-produced diamonds from entering the legitimate trade.
+All of the natural diamond production from Lipari’s operations are produced and exported in accordance with the Kimberley Process Certification System (“KPCS”) which imposes strict requirements on producers to enable them to certify their shipments of rough diamonds as “conflict-free” and prevent illegally-produced diamonds from entering the legitimate trade.